 |PART A: Defining Concepts & Perspectives in Talent Management

-Includes questions from 5 mandatory knowledge dimensions covering aspects like Management, business & Talent Management imperatives in the 21st century; the Talent Management ecosystem and talent‐need analysis and talent competence assessment frameworks for organizations
+Consists of questions from five mandatory knowledge dimensions including management, business and Talent Management imperatives of the 21st century, the Talent Management ecosystem, talent‐need analysis, and talent competence assessment frameworks for organizations

 |PART B: Elements of Strategy & Leadership in Talent Management

-Includes questions from 10 mandatory knowledge dimensions covering aspects like Strategic Talent Management; building competitive advantage through integrated Talent Management; sustainable talent development; talent pipeline building; executive onboarding; identifying and assessing high-potential talent; developing leadership talent and managing leadership talent pools
+Consists of questions from 10 mandatory knowledge dimensions including Strategic Talent Management, building competitive advantage through integrated Talent Management, sustainable talent development, talent pipeline building, executive on-boarding, identifying and assessing high-potential talent, developing leadership talent, and managing leadership talent pools.

 |PART C: Critical Focus Areas of Talent Management Practice

-Includes questions from 8 mandatory knowledge dimensions sweeping across areas like Talent engagement; building functional expertise; managing and measuring Talent Management effectiveness; global Talent Management; talent supplies in global organizations; succession planning; performance management and technology deployment in Talent Management
+Consists of questions from eight mandatory knowledge dimensions sweeping across areas like Talent engagement, building functional expertise, managing and measuring Talent Management effectiveness, global Talent Management, talent supplies in global organizations, succession planning, performance management, and technology deployment in Talent Management.

 |PART D: International Talent Management Experiences & Insights

-Includes insights, experiences and cases on talent development, integrated Talent Management, talent practices, Talent Management adoption and boardroom view of Talent Management in some of the world’s most enduring business corporations.
-Also covers CHRO perspectives on Talent Management as well as perspectives on critical research issues & the future of Talent Management practice
+Consists of insights, experiences, and cases focused on talent development, integrated Talent Management, talent practices, Talent Management adoption, and boardroom view of Talent Management in some of the world’s most enduring business corporations.
+It also covers CHRO perspectives on Talent Management as well as perspectives on critical research issues and the future of Talent Management practice.

 |PART E: Talent Leadership Capabilities

-Includes questions from 11 mandatory knowledge dimensions covering aspects like strategic mindset; decision making, thinking and analytics, growth, global management skills, change readiness, personal leadership philosophy, boardroom capabilities and thought leadership
+Consists of questions from 11 mandatory knowledge dimensions covering aspects like strategic mindset, decision making, thinking and analytics, growth, global management skills, change readiness, personal leadership philosophy, boardroom capabilities, and thought leadership

 |PART F: Future Readiness